Yaroster/skoomaDen.me/src/content/blog/Dai Gyakuten Saiban.md

 ![](image-91.png)

 [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/) introduces a slower and more intricate narrative than its predecessors.
-Spanning two interconnected titles, *Adventures* and *Resolve*, the game tells a continuous story that takes about 80 hours to complete.
+Spanning two interconnected titles, <mark>Adventures</mark> and <mark>Resolve</mark>, the game tells a continuous story that takes about 80 hours to complete.
 Unlike earlier entries, where cases were more self-contained, [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/) decided on a continuous story line, assuming its [Visual Novel](https://wikipedia.org/wiki/Visual_Novel) nature. <br />

 The pacing is a notable departure from previous [Phoenix Wright](https://www.ace-attorney.com) games.
 Cases were often quickly solved, leading to immediate, but short-lived satisfaction and some rather boring Investigation phases.
 Creating a new spin-off altogether gave the writers ample freedom to do whatever they wished to do: stretching cases across multiple court sessions, delving into more elaborate investigations and character developments and interconnecting cases between the two games together.
 This slower narrative builds anticipation, revealing deeper twists and character arcs with each passing trial.
-While this deliberate pacing can feel prolonged, especially in *Adventures*, it pays off with richer storytelling and more profound emotional depth. <br />
+While this deliberate pacing can feel prolonged, especially in <mark>Adventures</mark>, it pays off with richer storytelling and more profound emotional depth. <br />

 ![](image-90.png)